Posts Tagged ‘calculation’

 K= 1562

-So my knowledge rating equals 1562, while my skill rating is approximately 1138 giving me an ELO of 1340.
+So my chess knowledge rating equals 1562, while my chess skill rating is approximately 1138 giving me an ELO of 1340.
 This means I have to focus on getting my skill rating to par with my knowledge rating in order to play at an estimated 1562 ELO rating.

 The goal should be get my skill rating within the same ballpark as my knowledge rating (+/- 100 elo points) before focusing on adding more chess knowledge.